chromeos/chromeos.dev/pages/en/publish/play-billing-backend.md

 [Real-Time Developer Notifications (RTDN)](https://developer.android.com/google/play/billing/getting-ready#configure-rtdn) is a Google Play Billing feature that sends your server an instant notification when a subscriber entitlement state changes (e.g., subscription purchased, subscription cancelled, subscription on hold).
 With RTDN, you can keep your subscriber database in sync only by responding to these notifications, instead of polling the Google Play Developer API regularly.

 Your back-end server will receive a [`SubscriptionNotification`](https://developer.android.com/google/play/billing/rtdn-reference#sub) for events affecting subscription state such as renewals and cancellations.
-Then, call the Google Play Developer API with the purchaseToken in the notification to get the complete status and update your own backend state.
+Then, call the Google Play Developer API with the purchase token in the notification to get the complete status and update your own backend state.

 You can configure RTDN for your app by following [these instructions](https://developer.android.com/google/play/billing/getting-ready#configure-rtdn).
 Then you should set up your back-end server to consume these messages.